 - Investigate and correct root cause

-Although it may temporarily disturb the continuous flow of your process, implementing Jidoka will help you ensure that the product you are delivering meets the quality expectations of your customers.
+Although it may temporarily disturb your process's continuous flow, implementing Jidoka will help you ensure that the product you are delivering meets the quality expectations of your customers.

 Continuous flow is an important part of Lean management and Lean product development in particular.
-By optimizing your work process in order to deliver the right value at the right time to your customers, you will be more likely to ensure their loyalty and grow your business.
+By optimizing your work process to deliver the right value to your customers at the right time, you will be more likely to ensure their loyalty and grow your business.